Procurement Practice #1: TCO, Value-based, and NPV

 The new model switched onto R32 refrigerant with an index of 675.

-Indeed, the improvement of 68% in terms of environmental safety may comfortably justify the 3% difference in TCO.
+Indeed, the 68% improvement in environmental safety may comfortably justify the 3% difference in TCO.

 We also checked noise levels to possibly compare the office staff experience.
 A louder model might've negatively influenced employee satisfaction, but that indicator was almost similar for both models.